13 Magical Things to Do in Seville Spain

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.

 In 1987, three buildings in Seville were named UNESCO sites.
-These are definitely what to see in Seville if you don’t have a lot of time.
+These are definitely These are definitely Seville attractions to see if you don’t have a lot of time.

 - Real (Royal) Alcazar of Seville